eXascaleInfolab/TSM-Bench/README.md

 - **Results**: All the runtimes and plots will be added to the `results` folder in the second server.
     - The runtime results of the systems will be added to: `results/online/{dataset}/{query}/{system}/runtime/`.
 The runtime plots will be added to the folder `results/online/{dataset}/{query}{system}/plots/`.

+    - All the queries return the runtimes by varying the ingestion rate.

 ## Time Series Generation

 We provide a GAN-based generation that allows to augment a seed dataset with more and/or longer time series that